prg007/C-projects/README.md

 represent candidate solutions to a problem as “chromosomes”, and then mutate and “recombine” chromosomes to obtain new solutions and evaluate their “fitness” (how well they solve the problem).
 Because fitter solutions have a higher probability of getting selected for recombination and reproduction, the population of chromosomes slowly converges toward solutions with higher fitness.
-Let’s make this concrete with an example.".
 The results are better than the Randomized Search approach

 ## TSP-3
 Experimented with different genetic operators and compared its effects to the baseline GA implementation in previous